SwaragThaikkandi/SMdRQA/README.md

 ### Reporting Process

-1. **Contact Information**: For private vulnerability reports, please contact our security team via email at [swaragtgithub@gmail.com](mailto:swaragtgithub@gmail.com).
+1. **Contact Information**: For private vulnerability reports, please contact our team via email at [swaragtgithub@gmail.com](mailto:swaragtgithub@gmail.com).
 You can also reach out to repository owner via GitHub

 2. **Encryption**: Use encryption when sending sensitive information.
 Encrypt any attachments or communications using strong encryption standards such as PGP (Pretty Good Privacy) or GPG (GNU Privacy Guard).